hillgrand/angular-style-guide/README.md

             One application can have **ONLY ONE CORE MODULE**.

-        * **Shared Module** (one or many / has directory) - contains shared functionality that is re-used across different the (sub) module.
+        * **Shared Module** (one or many / has directory) - contains shared functionality that is re-used across different ((sub)feature) modules.

-            One application can must have at least **ONE CORE MODULE**.
+            One application must have at least **ONE CORE MODULE**.
 In some cases feature modules can have a shared module containing feature specific shared functionality that is used only inside the feature module and sub modules (think of it as lexical scope in JS).

             Specifics: